 The Imperial Palace in Vienna served as the residence and workplace of the imperial family until the end of the monarchy in 1918.
-The chambers of Emperor Franz Joseph and Empress Elisabeth can be visited.
-The tour leads through 24 rooms, from the imperial staircase, through audience rooms and studies, to the living rooms and bedrooms of their majesties.
-Emperor Franz Joseph and "Sisi" lived here with their children and the entire court.
+The Imperial Apartments therefore offer deep insights into the private and official life of Emperor Franz Joseph and Empress Elisabeth, alias Sisi.
+The tour extends to a total of 24 rooms.
+Access to the Imperial Apartments is via the magnificent imperial staircase made from white marble.

 - Guided tour for children Sa - Su, 10:30 - 14:30

 - Guided tour for children on holidays, 10:30 - 14:30

 - Wheelchair accessible restroom available.

 Admission free for a person accompanying a blind visitor or a visitor in a wheelchair, provided that the accompanying person is included in the ID.

 Access to the exhibition rooms: elevator to the 1st floor, access to restaurant / café: 1 step.

 Number of steps to the first floor (Imperial Apartments&Sisi Museum): 72